Chairo Christian School

-Chairo Christian School is a multi-campus co-educational independent non-denominational Christian School with campuses in Drouin, Victoria, Drouin East, Pakenham, Victoria, Leongatha, Victoria, and Traralgon, Victoria.
+Chairo Christian School is a multi-campus co-educational private, non-denominational Christian School with campuses in Drouin, Victoria, Drouin East, Pakenham, Victoria, Leongatha, Victoria, and Traralgon, Victoria.

 Founded in 1983, Chairo currently caters for over 1,700 students from Prep to Year 12 all across Gippsland, with the largest campus being at Pakenham.
-Chairo Christian School also has a Kindergarten program that caters for children aged 3-4.
+Chairo Christian School also has a Kindergarten program that caters for children aged 3–4.

 According to a statement from its principal, the school teaches both evolution and creationism, though clearly states the school's belief in creationism in such classes.

 History

 Chairo was founded in 1983 with 19 students and one teacher on the Drouin East Campus, which was the old Drouin East Primary School.
-This original school building has since been retired, being relocated at Mill Valley Ranch in Tynong, Victoria in 1999.
+This original school building has since been retired, being relocated at Mill Valley Ranch in Tynong, Victoria, in 1999.
 There are now more than 1,600 students within the campuses.
 The name "Chairo" comes from the Greek "χαιρω", meaning "Rejoice".

 The school's Pakenham Campus began its VCE classes in 2008 and its music curriculum in 2009 with its first production of Seussical the Musical, Peter Pan in 2010 and Barnum in 2011.